joshdurbin/joshdurbin.net/content/posts/2018-10-reusing-threads-and-objects-via-threadlocal-in-groovy.md

   }
 }

-def executor = new ThreadPoolExecutor(1, 2, 5, TimeUnit.SECONDS, new LinkedBlockingQueue(5),
+def executor = new ThreadPoolExecutor(
-  new ReusableThreadFactory(), new ThreadPoolExecutor.CallerRunsPolicy())
+  1,                                          // starting number of threads
+  2,                                          // max number of threads
+  5,                                          // wait time value
+  TimeUnit.SECONDS,                           // wait time unit
+  new LinkedBlockingQueue(5),                 // queue implementation and size new ReusableThreadFactory(),                // uses our thread factory ^^^ new ThreadPoolExecutor.CallerRunsPolicy())  // blocks the caller if the queue blocks

 def latch = new CountDownLatch(loops)

+println "submitting jobs..."

 loops.times {
-  println "submitting job"
   executor.submit {
 		latch.countDown()
     def expensiveObject = ReusableThread.expensiveObject.get()
-    expensiveObject.doThing()
-  }
+    expensiveObject.doThing() // do thing with an expensive object }
 }